 The WOTR Centre for Resilience Studies (W-CReS)

-Climatic and non-climatic drivers of changes are significantly altering India’s landscapes, its socio-political fabric and economy.
-In particular, the overall impacts of climate change on ecosystems, water, agriculture, forests, wet lands and grasslands are expected to be adverse, further exacerbating existing problems.
-In an economy closely linked to its natural resource base where over 60% of its population,a large number of whom are poor, depends on agriculture and nature-based enterprises for a living, this presents a daunting and multi-dimensional challenge to growing and sustaining India’s economy that is both inclusive and nature friendly.
+India is among those countries expected to be greatly and mostly negatively affected by Climate Change.
+The overall impacts of climate change on ecosystems, water, agriculture, forests, wet lands and grasslands are expected to be adverse, further exacerbating existing problems.
+In an economy where over 60% of its population - a large number of whom are poor - depends on agriculture and nature-based enterprises for a living, this presents a multi-dimensional challenge to growing and sustaining India’s economy that is both inclusive and nature friendly.

-The lack of systematic and trans-disciplinary knowledge, low levels of action-research-policy interactions, and absence of rigorous analysis hobble advances in climate adaptation knowledge and practice from the household to the national level.
-It is in this field that the participation of civil society organizations is essential.
-As impacts of climate change are locally experienced, they can only be addressed by engaging local groups and institutions.
 While some of the existing research centres have high degrees of technical capacities, they are to a large extent top down and technocratic and are often unable to bridge the “implementation gap”.
-Agencies with strong grassroots presence, in particularly civil society organizations, given their proximity to the problem, are ideally placed to strengthen the adaptive capacities of communities and contribute to the formulation of realistic and practice-oriented policies and action; but they often lack the technical knowledge and skill sets required to bring about climate resilient, sustainable outcomes.
+Agencies with strong grassroots presence – such as civil society organizations - are ideally placed to strengthen the adaptive capacities of communities and contribute to the formulation of realistic policies and effective action; but they often lack the technical knowledge and skill sets required for this purpose.

-This is the raison d’etre of the W-CReS - to bridge some of the gaps between science, policy and practiceand promote multi-stakeholder collaborative networks at all levels.
+This is the raison d’etre of the W-CReS - to bridge some of the gaps between science, policy and practice and promote multi-stakeholder collaboration at all levels.

 W-CReS is engaged in: